azaghal/zinnia-drupal/docs/about.rst

 that you are well aware of those limitations before starting the migration from
 Drupal:

-* Only the MySQL database is supported (it should be easy to extend for other database, code is SQLAlchemy-based).
+* Only the MySQL database is supported at the moment.
+Despire this, it should be easy to extend the code other database since SQLAlchemy is used for accessing the Drupal database.
 * Non-tag Drupal vocabularies must contain terms that have unique names.
 The import code will not distinguish between same-named terms coming from different vocabularies.
 * Only username, password, and e-mail is imported for users.
 I.e. no other custom information from users will be imported.
+* Users will not be granted any permissions in Zinnia beyond being marked as staff.
+I.e. the users won't be able to create new entries in Zinnia before being granted appropriate privileges.
 * No formatting conversion is performed.
 Content is imported as-is.
 * Revision history is not preserved (Django Blog Zinnia does not support revision history).
 Only the latest/current revision will be imported.